azuline/rose/README.md

 So for example: `$music_source_dir/BLACKPINK - 2016.
 SQUARE ONE/*.mp3`.

-## Supported Filetypes
+## Filetypes

-Rosé supports MP3, M4A, OGG, OPUS, and FLAC audio files and JPG and PNG image files.
+Rosé supports MP3, M4A, OGG, OPUS, and FLAC audio files.

+Rosé also supports JPEG and PNG cover art.
+The supported cover art file stems are `cover`, `folder`, and `art`.
+The supported cover art file extensions are `.jpg`, `.jpeg`, and `.png`.

 ## Tagging